strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 > 	  value: label1=value1,label2=value2
 > ```

-Using this selector, you can set a label (`strimzi-0-43-0` for example) in a given Strimzi Deployment and then tag some or all of the Kafka CRs (and other operands) with this label and that Strimzi deployment will manage them and only them.
+Using this selector, you can set a label (`strimzi-0-43-0` for example) in a given Strimzi Deployment and then tag some or all of the Kafka CRs (and other Strimzi managed CRs) with this label and that Strimzi deployment will manage them and only them.
-Any operand CRs without the label will be ignored.
+Any CRs without the label will be ignored.

-You could then deploy _another_ cluster-scoped Strimzi operator with a different custom resource selector, `strimzi-0-43-0-b` for example, and tag a different set of Operand CRs with that label.
+You could then deploy _another_ cluster-scoped Strimzi operator with a different custom resource selector, `strimzi-0-43-0-b` for example, and tag a different set of Strimzi managed CRs with that label.
 The two Strimzi deployments would coexist happily (provided you have setup independent RBAC -- more on this later), managing completely separate sets of CRs.

-This features allows us to define a more robust upgrade process for the Strimzi Operator and its operands.
+This features allows us to define a more robust upgrade process for the Strimzi Operator and the CRs it manages.

 ### Resource Selector based upgrade

-Using the Custom Resource Selector allows us to have fine grained control over which operands are upgraded to new Strimzi versions and when.
+Using the Custom Resource Selector allows us to have fine grained control over which Strimzi managed CRs are upgraded to new Strimzi versions and when.
 However, in order to use this process we need to deploy multiple versions of Strimzi concurrently.
 That requires us to consider several key aspects of the Strimzi installation resources: